aniou/morfe/README.md

 At this moment You should consider following factors:

-* **MOST IMPORTANT:** it is unofficial work and features/lack of featuers or desing  does not correspond to features or design of Gen X machine!
+* **MOST IMPORTANT:** it is unofficial work and features/lack of featuers or emulator design does not correspond to features or design of real Gen X machine!

+  Do not make any unauthorized assumptions about real hardware!

 * Adding secondary CPU causes some refactoring in code, thus some debug features, described below, are not available now.